nastacio/nastacio.github.io/_posts/2023-09-05-return-to-office.md

 None of this means returning to a point in space will bring back those years, but like a crashed system, it is only human to revisit the past, hoping to find a stable snapshot and restore what was lost.

-Speaking of my corner of the corporate world, in software development, we adapted better than most to the partial lockdowns, not the least because we normally excel in that [twilight between the virtual and the real](https://dnastacio.medium.com/real-to-virtual-b2bacd2423c9).
+Speaking from my corner of the corporate world, in software development, we adapted better than most to the partial lockdowns, not the least because we normally excel in that [twilight between the virtual and the real](https://dnastacio.medium.com/real-to-virtual-b2bacd2423c9).

 It was still improvised, and it was still a pandemic.